The Princeton History of Modern Ireland

 Presenting the latest cutting-edge scholarship by a new generation of historians of Ireland, The Princeton History of Modern Ireland features narrative chapters on Irish history followed by thematic chapters on key topics.
 The book highlights the global reach of the Irish experience as well as commonalities shared across Europe, and brings vividly to life an Irish past shaped by conquest, plantation, assimilation, revolution, and partition.

-Richard Bourke is professor in the history of political thought at Queen Mary University of London.
+Richard Bourke is professor of the history of political thought and a fellow of King's College, University of Cambridge.
 He is the author of Empire and Revolution: The Political Life of Edmund Burke (Princeton).
-Ian McBride is professor of Irish and British history at King’s College London.
+Ian McBride is professor of Irish and British history at King's College London.
 His books include Eighteenth-Century Ireland: The Isle of Slaves.